linkedin/rest.li/pdl_schema.md

 `true`.

 ### Inlined schemas
-In pegasus, records and other named schemas need not be top-level schemas.
+In Pegasus, records and other named schemas need not be top-level schemas.
 They can be inlined within other record schemas.

 For example: